LouisAuneau/docs.getdbt.com/website/docs/docs/cloud/git/connect-gitlab.md

 :::info
 When configuring the repository in dbt Cloud, GitLab automatically:
 - Registers a webhook, which triggers pipeline jobs in dbt Cloud.
-- Creates a [project access token](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html) in your GitLab repository, which is used to send the job run status back to Gitlab using the dbt Cloud API for CI Jobs. dbt Cloud automatically refereshes this project access token for you, meaning you never have to manually rotate the token and cause pipeline disruptions.
+- Creates a [project access token](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html) in your GitLab repository, which sends the job run status back to Gitlab using the dbt Cloud API for CI jobs. dbt Cloud automatically refereshes this project access token for you, which means you never have to manually rotate the token.

-If you experience any token refresh errors, please try disconnecting and reconnecting the repository in dbt Cloud to refresh the token.
 :::

 The steps to integrate GitLab in dbt Cloud depend on your plan.
 If you are on: